Scarabaeus1031/NEXAH/README.md

 - structured dynamics in chaotic systems
 - trajectories evolving in reduced state spaces
-- regime transitions preceding instability
+- regime transitions in system behavior
-- geometry-based interpretations of system behavior
+- geometry-based interpretations of dynamics

 ---